Thracians: Macedonian Thrace

 During this period, contacts between the Thracians and Classical Greece intensified.

 After the Persians withdrew from Europe and before the expansion of the Kingdom of Macedon, Thrace was divided into three regions (east, central, and west).
 A notable ruler of the East Thracians was Cersobleptes, who attempted to expand his authority over many of the Thracian tribes.
 He was eventually defeated by the Macedonians.

 The Thracians were typically not city-builders and their only polis was Seuthopolis.

-The conquest of the southern part of Thrace by Philip II of Macedon in the fourth century BC made the Odrysian kingdom extinct for several years.
+The conquest of the southern part of Thrace by Philip II of Macedon in the 4th century BC made the Odrysian kingdom extinct for several years.
 After the kingdom was reestablished, it was a vassal state of Macedon for several decades under generals such as Lysimachus of the Diadochi.

+In 336 BC, Alexander the Great began recruiting Thracian cavalry and javelin men in his army, who accompanied him on his continuous conquest to expand the borders of the Macedonian Empire.
+The strength of the thracian cavalry quickly grew from 150 men, to 1000 men by the time Alexander advanced into Egypt, and numbered 1600 when he reached the persian city of Susa.
+The thracian infantry was under the command of the Odrysian prince Sitalces II who led them in the siege of Telmissus and in the battles of Issus and Gaugamela.

 In 279 BC, Celtic Gauls advanced into Macedonia, southern Greece and Thrace.
-They were soon forced out of Macedonia and southern Greece, but they remained in Thrace until the end of the third century BC.
+They were soon forced out of Macedonia and southern Greece, but they remained in Thrace until the end of the 3rd century BC.
 From Thrace, three Celtic tribes advanced into Anatolia and established the kingdom of Galatia.

-In western parts of Moesia, Celts (Scordisci) and Thracians lived alongside each other, as evident from the archaeological findings of pits and treasures, spanning from the third century BC to the first century BC.
+As evident from the archaeological findings of pits and treasures, spanning from the 3rd century BC to the 1st century BC in northwestern Bulgaria and northeastern Serbia, Scordiscian communities lived next to the Thracian ones.